 Supply Chain Policy and Processes.
-TE, including the TE Swiss Entities, seek to engage suppliers whose values and supply chain practices align with TE's commitment to complying with human rights and child labour obligations.
-TE has several compliance mechanisms aimed at addressing supplier compliance, explained in the following paragraphs.
+TE Canada seeks to engage suppliers whose values and supply chain practices align with TE Canada's commitment to complying with forced labour and child labour obligations.
+TE, including TE Canada, has several compliance mechanisms aimed at addressing supplier compliance, explained in the following paragraphs.

 1. TE Connectivity Supplier Code of Conduct (TEC-1015).
 In the Reporting Period, TE renamed and updated the TE Connectivity Guide to Supplier Social Responsibility to the TE Connectivity Supplier Code of Conduct (Supplier Policy), since the scope has expanded beyond just social responsibility to emphasize the importance of other aspects of supplier responsibility including ethical, environmental, and health and safety.
 This update aligns with the latest international frameworks, standards, and legislation governing responsible business behaviour including the latest RBA Code of Conduct.
 The updated Supplier Policy includes a prohibition on suppliers retaining workers' papers and recruitment fees paid by workers.
 It also added a flow down of these requirements to the supplier's employees, personnel, agents, subcontractors, and sub-tier suppliers, when conducting business with or on behalf of TE.
 The Supplier Policy was revised in June 2024 and was communicated to our suppliers via the TE Supplier Portal.
-The Supplier Policy is also available to the public at Disclosures [Corporate Responsibility [TE Connectivity].
+The Supplier Policy is also available to the public at Disclosures Corporate Responsibility | TE Connectivity.